Sector Momentum in Canada: +12.66% Annual Excess vs TSX, the Dataset's Hidden Outlier (2000-2025)

 Data coverage.
 FMP's TSX coverage from 2000 may not fully represent the early-period universe.
 Results before 2003 should be read with some caution regarding data completeness.

 Data: Ceta Research (FMP financial data warehouse).
 Universe: TSX (Canada).
 Period: 2000-2025 (26 years), quarterly rebalance, returns in CAD.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.

 Part of the Sector Momentum Rotation series.
 US flagship blog